This consulting resume guide will help you avoid the most common consulting resume mistakes and help your resume stand out from the crowd.

 Extracurricular Activities Section (for undergraduates only)

-You should only have this section if you are an undergraduate student with limited or no working experience.
+You should only have this section in your consulting resume if you are an undergraduate student with limited or no working experience.

 Unlike work experience, you can organize your activities in order from most impressive at the top to least impressive on the bottom.